tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 No one can.
 You have to do it yourself.
-Langauges can only be acquired through massive amounts of watching, listening and reading.
+Languages can only be acquired through massive amounts of watching, listening and reading.

 ### What's immersion?